minerscale/sdd_proj/readme.txt

 1: quicksort the data
 2: sqrt the data
 3: reverse the data
+4: make the data all steppy and weird

 -- Linux --
 Fire up a terminal, run: